Liouville quantum gravity as a mating of trees: Weldings of forested wedges and duality

-\begin{lemma} Let $\wt{\eta}'$ be the counterflow line from $\infty$ to~$0$ which travels through the thin wedge which corresponds to $\eta'([0,\infty))$ as described above.
-Then a point of $\eta'([0,\infty))$ is in the range of $\wt{\eta}'$ if and only if it is hit at an ancestor free time for $Z$. \end{lemma} \begin{proof} We will prove the lemma by showing that a point $z \in \eta'([0,\infty))$ is not in the range of $\wt{\eta}'$ if and only if $t$ is a pinch time for $Z$.
+\begin{lemma} Let $\wt{\eta}'$ be the counterflow line from $\infty$ to~$0$ which travels through the thin wedge which is parameterized by $\eta'([0,\infty))$ as described above.
+Then a point of $\eta'([0,\infty))$ is in the range of $\wt{\eta}'$ if and only if it is visited by $\eta'$ at an ancestor free time for $Z$. \end{lemma} \begin{proof} We will prove the lemma by showing that a point $z \in \eta'([0,\infty))$ is not in the range of $\wt{\eta}'$ if and only if $t$ is a pinch time for $Z$.
 (See Figure~\ref{fig::cone_time} and Figure~\ref{fig::ancestor_free} for an illustration.)

 Suppose that $t$ is a time such that $\eta'(t)$ is not in the range of $\wt{\eta}'$.
 Then $\eta'(t)$ is contained in a bubble $B$ which is pinched off by $\wt{\eta}'$.
 Let $\sigma$ be the time that $\wt{\eta}'$ pinches off $B$ (i.e., disconnects $B$ from its target point) and let $s$ be the time that $\eta'$ first visits $\wt{\eta}'(\sigma)$.
 Then it is easy to see from the definition of space-filling $\SLE_{\kappa'}$ that $L_t > L_s$ and $R_t > R_s$.
 In fact, if $u \in (s,t)$ then $L_u > L_s$ and $R_u > R_s$.
 That is, $t$ is a pinch time for $(L,R)$.